Flying with a Baby: Tips and Useful Gadgets

 Pretty much most of the flight, he didn’t want to stay in the car seat.

-But before you pack it, think about if you really need a car seat on your trip.
+Think about if you really need a car seat on your trip.
 In many European countries, taxis will not take you and your baby without a car seat.
 But in Mexico or some spots in the Middle East, it’s up to you.

 IMPORTANT: Keep in mind that US car seats are not approved for Europe and vice versa.